bowens/PressPageDemo/README.md

   be made before GitHub's rate limiter takes effect.
 * Once a user has been removed via the "delete user" button there is no ability to undo their removal and reinsert them into the page.

+## Contributing

+If you wish to learn more about this application and how it is structured, I suggest looking in the following places:
+* /assets/UsersPage.tsx is the entry point for the React/TS application.
+* /assets/components/ contains the React application components and their unit tests.
+* /assets/src/ contains non-component elements (Zustand store, mock user data) of the React/TS application.
+* /cypress/e2e/ contains the Cypress test suite.
+* /src/Controller/ contains the two minimalist page controllers.
+* /templates/ contains the two minimalist page template.

+## License

+No license is assigned to this work, use or repurpose it as you wish.